casangi/casadocs/docs/tasks/task_feather.rst

    ``PYTHONPATH=/home/user/astroviper:/home/user/casa python``

-   Which implementation is used is determined by the *method* parameter.
-If set to "casa", the CASA implementation is used.
-If set to "astroviper", the astroviper implementation is used.
-The default is "casa".
+   Note that because of an unresolved issue, which may result from the collision beteween CASA and astroviper libraries, feather will launch a subprocess in which to run feather.
+In general this shouldn't be noticed by most users.
+   However, this constaint means that, if the user launches a dask client prior to calling feather (e.g. via toolviper.dask.local_client()), this client will not be used by the subprocess that launches astroviper feather because a dask client is tied to the process in which it was started.
+The launched subprocess in which astroviper feather is run will always create its own client, configured via the ncores and maxmem feather input parameters.

    Some other input parameters, such as *imagename* (the output image name), *highres* (the high resolution/interferometer image name), *lowres* (the low resolution/single dish image name), and *sdfactor* (the factor by which to scale the single dish image